Irreducible laminations for IWIP Automorphisms of free products and Centralisers: Introduction

 \section{Introduction}

 Let $G$ be a group which splits as a free product $G = G_{1} \ast ...\ast G_{q} \ast F_{r}$.
-Guirardel and Levitt in \cite{GF} constructed an outer space relative to any free product decomposition for a f.g. group and later Francaviglia and Martino in \cite{FM} noticed that the outer space $\mathcal{O} = \mathcal{O}(G, (G_i)^{q}_{i=1}, F_r)$ can be constructed for any group $G$ of finite Kurosh rank.
+Guirardel and Levitt in \cite{GF} constructed an outer space relative to any free product decomposition for a f.g. group.
 Let $Out(G, \mathcal{O})$ be the subgroup of $Out(G)$, which consists of the automorphisms which preserve the conjugacy classes of $G_i$'s (note that in the case of the Grushko decomposition, $Out(G) = Out(G, \mathcal{O})$).
-We could define the notion of irreducibility using representatives of automorphisms between the elements of $\mathcal{O} $ which leave invariant subgraphs, but here it is less complicated to use the notion of free factor systems.
+We could define the notion of irreducibility using representatives of automorphisms which leave invariant subgraphs, but here it is less complicated to use the notion of free factor systems.
 More specifically, we say that an element $ \phi \in Out(G, \mathcal{O}) $ is irreducible relative to $\mathcal{O}$, if the corresponding free factor system $\mathcal{G} = \{ [G_i] : 1 \leq i \leq q \}$ is a maximal proper, $\phi$-invariant free factor system.
 Therefore we define the notion of an irreducible with irreducible powers (or simply IWIP) automorphism relative to $\mathcal{O}$, as in the special case where $G$ is a finitely generated free group.
 In this paper, we study IWIP automorphisms and in particular we show that we can define the stable (and unstable) lamination $\Lambda$ associated to an IWIP, using exactly the same method as in the free case.
 In the classical case, it can be proved that the stabiliser of the lamination is virtually cyclic (see \cite{BFM}).
-However, in the general case, the presence of the factor automorphisms of the $G_i$'s, does not allow us to get the same statement and as we will see this is not true in general, but can prove the following generalisation: \begin{theorem} \begin{enumerate} Let $\phi$ be an IWIP relative to some relative outer space $\mathcal{O}$.
-Let's denote by $Stab( \Lambda _{\phi}) = Stab(\Lambda)$ the $Out(G,\mathcal{O})$ stabiliser of the stable lamination $\Lambda$. \item There is a normal periodic subgroup $A$ of $Stab(\Lambda)$, such that the group $Stab(\Lambda) / A$ has a normal subgroup $B$ isomorphic to subgroup of $\bigoplus \limits_{i=1} ^{q} Out(G_i)$ and $(Stab(\Lambda) / A) / B$ is isomorphic to $\mathbb{Z}$. \item Let's suppose that $Out(G)$ is virtually torsion free.
-Then $Stab(\Lambda)$ has a (torsion free) finite index subgroup $K$ such that $K / B'$ is isomorphic to $\mathbb{Z}$, where $B'$ is a normal subgroup of $K$ isomorphic to subgroup of $\bigoplus \limits _{i=1} ^{q} Out(G_i)$. \item Finally, if we further suppose that every $Out(G_i)$ is finite, then $Stab(\Lambda)$ is virtually (infinite) cyclic. \end{enumerate} \end{theorem}
+However, in the general case, the presence of the $G_i$'s, does not allow us to get the same statement and as we will see later this is not true in general, but can prove the following generalisation (note that if $\phi \in Out(F_n)$ fixes a point of $CV_n$, it has finite order):